neutron-org/neutron-docs/docs/tutorials/new_integration_tests.md

 6. `yarn`
 7. `yarn build-images` - Build docker images for the networks used
 7. `yarn build-ts-client` - Build TS client for your contracts
-8. Update the tests in `src/testcases` folder
+8. Implement you own tests in the `src/testcases` folder.
+The `pump` test files are examples which can be removed
 9. `yarn test`

 ## What's inside the tests